gcassel/Essays/DevelopingP2PNetworking-and-NonlinearDialogue:PartOne.md

 This is a personal manifesto outlining my most urgent creative motivations, priorities and processes.
 This text is openly licensed via [Creative Commons CC BY 4.0](https://creativecommons.org/licenses/by/4.0/). — Greg

-## Our Common Challenges
+## Our Shared Challenges

-We the people of Earth all share many needs, potentials and problems.
+We the people of Earth all share many potentials and problems.

-### Needs

-Humanity must develop broadly tolerant, compassionate culture and sustainable energy systems *while* we inevitably automate all clearly predictable labor.
+**The Great Transition:** Humanity must develop broadly tolerant, compassionate culture and sustainable energy systems *while* we inevitably automate all clearly predictable labor.
 Failure to develop compassionate culture *and* sustainable energy during these critical times would almost surely result in dystopian collapse or global extinction.

-**An Imperative:** To meet humanity’s urgent shared needs, I believe that we quickly *must* unlock the boundless potentials of peer-to-peer (p2p) digital networking.
+**The P2P Imperative:** To meet humanity’s urgent shared needs, I believe that we quickly *must* unlock the boundless potentials of peer-to-peer (p2p) digital networking.
 We’ll need p2p tools and techniques to inclusively redesign our overly centralized, exploitative systems into communities which are sustainably distributed and locally adaptive.

 ### Potentials